SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Introduction

 \subsubsection{Structure of the Article}

 We start in Section~\ref{sec:review} with a review of the concept of absence of arbitrage and its relation to linear interpolation option prices.
 This section also serves to settle notation and ideas.
 Section~\ref{sec:smootharbfree} then covers the main two proposed call price surface models where we also present some illustrative numerical results.
 We also reflect on generalization and representation as dynamic processes.
 Section~\ref{sec:implementation} covers practical implementation.
-The code will be made available online.